kgar/GMS2-Dialogue-and-Windows-System/README.md

 ✅ Push to Git as public repo (why not?? 😉)
 ⬜ Set up basic 9-slice sprite and script
 ⬜ basic textbox where user must press space to dismiss
+⬜ user selection from list of options
+⬜ user input options as separate textbox, and pressing confirm on the option doesn't dismiss the underlying window (thinking about using a stack or something...)
 ⬜ typewriter textbox effect with adjustable speed
+⬜ press space during typewriting (after, say, 2 characters have appeared, to automatically show all text)
 ⬜ accounts for word length and won't start writing on a line where it can't finish the word
 ⬜ data-driven message queuing for one window with paging, where space advances dialogue to next page
-⬜ press space during typewriting (after, say, 2 characters have appeared, to automatically show all text)
 ⬜ textbox feature to auto-page text that is too long for one window
-⬜ ability to stop text mid-page and require space bar press to show rest of text
+⬜ ability to script text stop midway through and require space bar press to show rest of text
 ⬜ ability to colorize spans of text
-⬜ optional nameplating
-⬜ optional portrait
+⬜ optional nameplate
-⬜ optional persona-style portrait
+⬜ optional character bust picture
+⬜ branching dialogue, scripting paths
 ⬜ RPG-style menu
 ⬜ RPG-style inventory
 ⬜ RPG-style shop interface